KasinSparks/College/README.md

 ## Contact Info
 ~~~
+* If you are having issues with the test, please create a new ticket in the Issues tab.
-E-mail kasin.sparks@ou.edu with any questions.
+* E-mail kasin.sparks@ou.edu with any questions.
 ~~~